frigidev/frigid-data-lib/README.md

 2.2.3 getNode() Method

 The linked list can return the value of a node based on its position in the list.
+Return -1 in case of SizeException().

 2.2.4 countNodes() Method

 The linked list can return the number of nodes that exist in the list (its size) using this method.
 The return value of this method is used in several other operations of the list.
+Return 0 in case of EmptyList().

 2.2.5 destroy() Method